 So!
 In this blog post, I will mostly scratch the surface of data flows, then refer to awesome people with excellent resources so you can learn all the details from them.

-On a related note: The Matrix is 20 years old this year… are we getting closer to learning things the way Neo learns kung fu?
+On a related note: The Matrix is over 20 years old… are we getting closer to learning things the way Neo learns kung fu?
 I could totally use that in this case 😂

-(Also, how on earth is The Matrix 20 years old already?
+(Also, how on earth is The Matrix over 20 years old already?
 HOW OLD AM I??? 🤯)

 Anyway!
 Where was I?
 Right!